 - 1. Before entering the cleanroom, make certain you are dressed appropriately. - 2.
 Before stepping into the cleanroom, step on a blue sticky mat, and then put on a pair of blue shoe covers. - 3.
-Upon entering the gowning room, put on a pair of nitrile cleanroom gloves. - 4.
 Put on a bouffant hair net, enclosing as much of your hair as possible.
-If you have a heavy beard that could shed, put on a beard cover (use judgement). - 5.
-If you do not have a cleanroom suit already on a hanger, select a hood, coverall, and pair of boots in your appropriate size from the shelves. - 6.
-Put on the cleanroom hood with the seams facing inward. - 7.
-Disinfect and put on safety glasses. - 8.
+If you have a heavy beard that could shed, put on a beard cover (use judgement). - 4.
+Put on a pair of nitrile cleanroom gloves. - 5.
+Using an IPA/water squirt bottle, moisten a cleanroom wipe and wipe down all the items you bring into the cleanroom. - 6.
+If you do not have a cleanroom suit already on a hanger, select a hood, coverall, and pair of boots in your appropriate size from the shelves. - 7.
+Put on the cleanroom hood with the seams facing inward. - 8.
 Put on the cleanroom coverall suit; do not to drag the suit on the floor in the process.
 Hold the sleeves in your hand while putting your feet into the suit to prevent the sleeves from touching the floor.
 Then make sure your nitrile gloves are over the suit cuffs. - 9.
 Tuck the bottom of the hood into the suit, zip up your suit, and snap the top snap on your suit.
 Use the mirror on the wall to verify that the hood is correctly positioned inside the cleanroom suit. - 10.
 Put on your white cleanroom boots, tucking the legs of the suit into the boot.
 Connect the strap across the top of the foot and tighten it snugly.
 Snap the top of the boot to the back of the suit leg. - 11.
-Using an IPA/water squirt bottle, moisten a cleanroom wipe and wipe down all the items you bring into the cleanroom. - 12.
 Put on a pair of vinyl or nitrile gloves over the top of your nitrile gloves (double glove).
-If you will be working with solvents, double glove with nitrile instead of vinyl. - 13.
+If you will be working with solvents, double glove with nitrile instead of vinyl. - 12.
 Once inside the cleanroom, do not open or unzip your cleanroom suit.
-If you need to access something within your suit (e.g. cell phone), go into a gray area to do so, and remember to wipe it down before reentry.
+If you need to access something within your suit (e.g. cell phone), go into a gray area to do so, and remember to wipe it down before reentry. - 13.
+Disinfect and put on safety glasses.